sodadata/docs/soda/data-contracts.md

 ## Install data contracts

 Data contracts are only available for use in programmatic scans using Soda Core or Soda Library. <br />
-Soda Core CLI and Soda Library CLI *do not* support data contracts.
+Soda Core CLI, Soda Library CLI, and Soda Cloud *do not* support data contracts.

 1. Confirm that you are using Python 3.8 or greater and Pip 21.0 or greater.
 2. Best practice dictates that you install data contracts in a virtual environment.
 In your command-line interface tool, create a virtual environment.